polkadot-js/api/docs/start/typescript.md

 ## Metadata injected

-For any interface injected by metadata, the types are not available by default (although it may be in the future for default interfaces), but rather what the API typings understand is that all results need to comply to the `Codec` interface.
-However, to make this sane from a use perspective, the injected methods are generic, effectively making the following possible -
+For any interface injected by metadata, the types are not available by default (although it may be in the future for default interfaces), but rather what the API understands is that all results need to comply to the `Codec` interface.
+(The bas of all out types)

+However, to make this sane from a developer perspective the injected methods are generic, effectively making the following possible -

 ```js
 import { Balance, Index } from '@polkadot/types/interfaces';